neuroMoth/3-Port-4-Bottle-Rig/Rig-Assembly-Files/Printable STLs/Delivery Frame Components/Frame Towers - Frame Supports - Frame Posts/README.md

-## Cage Alignment Components
+## Frame Support / Frame Z-Posts to Breadboard mounts

-This directory contains the models used to align and lock the cage in position along the edges of the cage.
+This directory contains the printable models used to secure the delivery frame to the breadboard.

-The small components are used at the front of the cage nearest to the delivery components, while the large are used everywhere else.

 To print all the components you will need for one box:

-- open the .3mf file named 'ALL Cage Legs' in PrusaSlicer.
+- open the .3mf file named 'ALL Frame Z-Posts' in PrusaSlicer.
 - all settings will be set as needed, no need to modify unless these parts are found to be too weak.
 If so, infill percentage can be increased.
 - click 'Slice Now' in the bottom right of the PrusaSlicer window.
 - remove the usb from the front of the Prusa Core One 3D printer.